deployd/docs/dallon-changes.md

 - Fix search typeahead flash
 - Show real titles on table of contents (turned out to be a Windows bug)
 - Made navigation and breadcrumbs more intuitive (in my opinion)
+  - Removed current page from breadcrumbs
+  - A folder will now redirect to its first page
 - Seperated folders from files in the sidebar
+- Add "(View All)" link to combine all files in a folder into one page

 Want to do:

 High level problems:
 - Clicking on a folder changes my navigation somewhat unexpectedly